 The Finnish government uses tax revenues to provide various services for people living in Finland.
 Basic security is provided by Kela.
 Local authorities are responsible for health care and social services.

 Social security includes benefits such as

 In general, applicants who have permanently moved to Finland are entitled to social security.

 The following situations are, for instance, regarded as indications of a permanent move to Finland: employment in Finland lasting at least 2 years, return migration to Finland and moving to Finland to be with a family member permanently residing in Finland.
 In general, an employment relationship lasting for less than four months does not entitle you to Finnish social security.

 Contact Kela to find out whether you are entitled to Finnish social security.

-In Finland, general upper secondary education, vocational upper secondary education and education at universities and polytechnics or universities of applied sciences is free of charge.
 You can obtain information on the Finnish education system, higher education institutions and vocational education and training on the internet or at TE Offices.
 It is possible to get student financial aid from the government.

 Practical training and voluntary work may open doors into working life.
 The Finnish National Agency for Education coordinates various training programmes in Finland with the aim of supporting students in their studies.